 While writing about the Nordic countries at work back in October, I wrote about a day trip to Tallinn for clients and I got really inspired.
 It looked so nice and I wanted to visit it, so I looked it up.
-Ryanair had cheap tickets from Edinburgh (£32 return if you were wondering) so I convinced a friend to join me and off we went!
+Ryanair had cheap tickets from Edinburgh (£32 return if you were wondering) so I convinced a friend to join me and off we went to spend a weekend in Tallinn!

 I absolutely loved our trip!
 We got a wee Airbnb 10 minute’s walk from the town centre and visited during the day before spending our evenings in delicious restaurants and drinking wine between sauna stints.
 Yes, there was a sauna in our flat, it was brilliant!